tyalexander/tyalexander.github.io/index.md

 ### Current Projects

 #### Exploration of voltage gated potassium channels in a neuropathic pain model
-Alexander, T. D. (2020).
-Phosphorylation of a K channel by PKC regulates the excitability of primary sensory neurons and pain signaling Let us know how access to this document benefits you.
-1–3.
+Alexander, Tyler D.; Zhi, Lianteng; Muqeem, Tanziyah; and Covarrubias, Manuel, "Phosphorylation of a K channel by PKC regulates the excitability of primary sensory neurons and pain signaling" (2020).
+Phase 1.
+Paper 102.

 ---
 #### Machine learning in a Parkinson's disease model – predicting quality of life metrics